1600hp/1600hp.github.io/videos.md

 ---

   <ul class="post-list">
+    <p> In which you can watch me make a fool of myself instead of just imagining it. </p>
     {% for post in site.posts %}
 	  {% for category in post.categories %}
 	    {% if category == "videos" %}